 Set up Google Analytics 4 and Google Search Console on day one.
 These free tools tell you how people find your site, what they read, and where they come from.

 The compounding effect is real.
-Old blog posts that rank in Google keep earning traffic and affiliate commissions without any additional work.
+Old blog posts that rank in Google keep earning traffic and affiliate commissions without additional work.
 One well-optimized article can generate income for years.
-This is why blogging is one of the few side projects where the effort genuinely compounds over time.
+This is why blogging is one of the few side projects where effort genuinely compounds over time.

 How Much Does It Cost to Start a Blog in 2026?